martinamenegon/tmk-dev-webar/about.md

 - **Bold text**
 - *Italic text*

-This text appears in the popup opened by the `i` button.
+This text appears in the overlay opened by the `ABOUT` label.
+Click `X` to close and return to the 3D view.

+Placeholder text for layout testing: Chimera research unfolds across fragmented memories, synthetic anatomies, and speculative rituals that merge archival traces with generated futures.
+This project explores hybrid embodiment through digital sculpture, moving between mythological residue and machine perception.
+Each form behaves like a temporary host: unstable, layered, and responsive to context.
+The narrative remains intentionally open, inviting interpretation through ambiguity and transformation.